-Registry Service Description of Technical Component Description of Business Component E. DNSSEC Verisign's registry system supports the registration and resolution of DNSSEC-enabled domain names.
-Verisign's DNSSEC implementation provides end-to-end authenticity and integrity and helps protect the Internet from certain types of attacks, such as man-in-the-middle and cache poisoning attacks.
-Verisign has always worked closely with the Internet community in the development of standards and solutions related to topics of Internet security, including DNSSEC.
-Verisign recognizes that Internet security is constantly evolving, and DNSSEC is one of many measures that are currently underway to enhance security on the Internet.
-Please see the response to Question 43, DNSSEC, for details of Verisign's approach.
+Registry Service Description of Technical Component Description of Business Component E. DNSSEC Our registry system supports the registration and resolution of DNSSEC-enabled domain names.
+Our DNSSEC implementation provides end-to-end authenticity and integrity and helps protect the Internet from certain types of attacks, such as man-in-the-middle and cache poisoning attacks.
+We have always worked closely with the Internet community in the development of standards and solutions related to topics of Internet security, including DNSSEC.
+We recognize that Internet security is constantly evolving, and DNSSEC is one of many measures that are currently underway to enhance security on the Internet.
+Please see the response to Question 43, DNSSEC, for details of our approach.
 DNS was not originally designed with strong security mechanisms to provide integrity and authenticity of DNS data.
 Over the years, a number of vulnerabilities have been discovered that threaten the reliability and trustworthiness of the system.
 DNSSEC addresses these vulnerabilities by adding data origin authentication, data integrity verification, and authenticated denial of existence capabilities to the DNS.

-Figure Error!
-No text of specified style in document.-1: Registry Services.
+Figure 23-1: Registry Services.
 Each proposed service has been previously approved by ICANN to ensure registry security and stability.